Celtics suspend coach Udoka over staff relationship

 Assistant coach Joe Mazzulla will be promoted to interim head coach.

-Udoka has been in a long-time relationship with actress Nia Long, with whom he has a child.
+Oregon-born Udoka, who played internationally for Nigeria, has been in a long-time relationship with actress Nia Long, with whom he has a child.

 "I want to apologise to our players, fans, the entire Celtics organisation and my family for letting them down," he said in a statement.